 For marketing purposes, it is important to have an idea of the genre your story.

 Okay, so you have written your masterpiece—a novel set in the nineteenth century with an adorable main character.
 How do you go about publishing it?

 Today, there are some myriad ways to publish a book—fiction or non-fiction.
 I will focus on the four main ways on this page.

-In the old days this was the only way to get a book published.
+In the old days, this was the only way to get a book published.
 These are publishers like Random House and Simon & Schuster.
 They are established publishing houses with editors, copy editors, book designers, and marketers on staff.
 Most of these houses do not accept unsolicited manuscripts from writers; they deal with literary agents.
 But should they accept your manuscript, you would first have to send them a query letter with one or two chapters of the manuscript (never send the full document.)
 If they like what you send, after several months they may write and ask you for the full document.
 You NEVER pay a fee to these types of publishers.
 They pay you an advance in anticipation of sales after you sign a publishing contract with them.
-There are some smaller traditional publishing houses who will accept unsolicited manuscripts, but they operate very similar to the larger companies.
-Going this route is one of the hardest and longest way to get published, however it is books published by these houses that are considered for the prestigious awards such as the Nobel, Pulitzer, and Booker.
+There are some smaller traditional publishing houses who will accept unsolicited manuscripts, but they operate very similarly to the larger companies.
+Going this route is one of the hardest and longest way to get published, however, it is books published by these houses that are considered for the prestigious awards such as the Nobel, Pulitzer, and Booker.

 VANITY PRESS or VANITY PUBLISHER: